ChrisMM/quality_mgmt_info/10_commandments.md

 - The lower right quadrant is fulfilled by different tests depending on the work.

 Notes:
-- Development / Engineering can design their development to support UI / GUI tests because those sort of tests need "hook" to connect to in the UI experience.
+- Development / Engineering can design their test suite to support UI / GUI tests because those sort of tests need "hooks" to connect to in the UI experience.
-- Often times a request / requirement / story / ticket will use DoD/AC to include criteria to support this so the Engineer is responsible to ensure that UIs are ready for automated testing.
-(This dependes highly on how it goes and if that would make sense or not.)
+- Often times a request / requirement / story / ticket will use DoD/AC to include criteria to support this acceptance criteria of tests so the Engineer is responsible to ensure that UIs are ready for automated testing.
+(This dependes highly on how development, especially UI/UX, goes and if that would make sense or not.)